fastify/avvio/README.md

 Calls a function after all the plugins and `after` call are completed, but before `'start'` is emitted. `ready` callbacks are executed one at a time.

-The callback changes basing on the parameters your are giving:
+The callback changes basing on the parameters you give:
 1. If no parameter is given to the callback and there is an error, that error will be passed to the next error handler.
 2. If one parameter is given to the callback, that parameter will be the `error` object.
 3. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.